NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

 </details><hr>

 ## Sensors
-Our robot's brain uses computers, which can *only* measure electrical signals.
-Sensors are necessary to convert physical signals (light intensity, heat, air pressure, etc.) into electrical signals.
+Your robot's brain is based on digital computers, which can *only* measure electrical signals.
+Sensors are necessary to convert (transduce) physical signals (light intensity, heat, air pressure, etc.) into electrical signals.

 #### Watch this video: [Light Sensors](https://vimeo.com/1000794164)
 > A light sensor converts a change light intensity into a change in an electrical signal (voltage, current, or resistance).